theKinsley/theKinsley/README.md

 - *451 == "sweet"*

 P & A
+- "PosterLayout: A New Benchmark and Approach for Content-aware Visual-Textual Presentation Layout" *in Proceedings of* **CVPR 2023**
 - 1st place in *Disaster Scene Description & Indexing Challenge* of **TRECVID 2022**
 - "A Deep Learning-based Integrated Algorithm for Misbehavior Detection System in VANETs" *in Proceedings of* **ACM ICEA 2021**